pol4/IDgenerator/README.md

 ```
 from source.IDmodule import IDGen
 ```
-3. initialize a IDGen_object.
+3. initialize an IDGen_object.
 You can call get_id() using set object.
 This method returns a newly generated ID.
 There are other methods in IDGen, but it is not recommended to use them

 ```
 IDGen_object = IDGen()